jsreport/docs/docs/dotnet-aspnetcore.md

 }
 ```

+## Troubleshooting
+See the [local troubleshooting section](https://jsreport.net/learn/dotnet-local#troubleshooting) for details.

 ## Pdf headers

 The pdf headers can be specified in extra partial view and rendered in runtime along with the main pdf content.
 The first you need to get the `IJsReportMVCService` helper class from the asp.net container.